sagan/simplegoproxy/README.md

 Command-line flag arguments:

 ```
+  -cors
+        Set "Access-Control-Allow-Origin: *" header for admin API
   -key string
         The sign key.
 If set, all requests must be signed using HMAC(key, 'sha-256', payload=url), providing calculated MAC (hex string) in _sgp_sign
   -keytype string
         The sign keytype.
 Used with "-sign"
   -keytypebl string
         Comma-separated list of blacklisted keytypes
+  -log
+        Log every request urls
+  -pass string
+        Password of admin UI.
+If not set, the "key" will be used
   -port int
         Http listening port (default 3000)
   -prefix string